 Below is a list of universities that offer full funding to all of the admitted students to their PhD Programs in Economics:

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Cornell University, Department of Economics (Ithaca, NY): Financial aid packages for incoming students are typically guaranteed, given satisfactory performance, through the Spring semester of the fifth year of study.
-Graduate research and teaching assistantships cover the tuition as well as an academic year stipend and medical insurance.
+(Ithaca, NY): Financial aid packages for incoming students are typically guaranteed, given satisfactory performance, through the Spring semester of the fifth year of study.
+Graduate research and teaching assistantships cover tuition, as well as an academic year stipend and medical insurance.

-Harvard University, Department of Economics (Cambridge, MA): Economic students receive full tuition and stipend support while they are enrolled and making satisfactory progress toward the Ph.D. degree.
+(Cambridge, MA): Economic students receive full tuition and stipend support while they are enrolled and making satisfactory progress toward their PhD degree.

-University of Pennsylvania Wharton School of Business, PhD in Applied Economics (Philadelphia, PA): All admitted Wharton doctoral students are provided guaranteed funding for five years that covers the cost of tuition, fees, health insurance, and provides a stipend.
-In contrast with other top Economics PhD programs, we only require one semester of teaching assistant work during the third year of the program, and one semester of research or teaching assistant work during the fourth year.
+(Philadelphia, PA): All admitted Wharton doctoral students are provided guaranteed funding for five years that covers the cost of tuition, fees, health insurance, and a stipend.
+In contrast with other top Economics PhD programs, Wharton only requires one semester of teaching assistant work during the program’s third year, and one semester of research or teaching assistant work during the fourth year.

 For application tips on applying to a PhD program, see How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.